GuillaumeWaignier/fibaro/quickApp/Nest/README.md

 [23.01.2023] [14:08:26] [ERROR] [QUICKAPP245]: Need to refresh Nest Authentication code for quickApp 245 with https://nestservices.google.com/partnerconnections/xxx/auth?redirect_uri=https://www.google.com&access_type=offline&prompt=consent&client_id=xxx.apps.googleusercontent.com&response_type=code&scope=https://www.googleapis.com/auth/sdm.service
 ```

-When you open the URL, after logging into your Google account, if you got this kind of error, you have made errors in projectId.
+When you open the URL, after logging into your Google account, if you got this kind of error, you have made errors in **_"Project ID"_**.
 Check if [all installation steps](#detailled-installation-guide) are correct.

 ![Authentication_error_projectid](img/authentication_error_projectid.png)